 in Broadcasting and Social Media

-Students please contact Sabin Schellenberg for more information and to obtain an application for this scholarship.
+Students, please contact Sabin-Schellenberg for more information on how to obtain an application for this scholarship.

 Chartwells Culinary Scholarship

 The Chartwells Culinary Scholarship is designed to decrease financial burdens for North Clackamas School District graduating seniors who are participants in the Sabin-Schellenberg Culinary program and will be seeking a certification in a Culinary Arts, Nutrition Services, Food Science, or a similar program.

 This scholarship was created to help students who are passionate about the culinary arts.
 It recognizes that financial need can be a barrier for students who wish to pursue a certification in the area of Culinary Arts.

 The North Clackamas Education Foundation has created a new scholarship fund in partnership with the North Clackamas Education Association (NCEA) in memory of Joe Krumm, former NCSD Executive Director of Community and Government Relations.

 Joe was a lifelong musician and a strong advocate for equity in post-secondary opportunities for students.

 This scholarship's aim is to reduce financial barriers for students identified as having specific learning and/or communication needs who also may be participants in NCSD music programs and are members of under-represented groups in post-secondary education.

 Josh Critchett Memorial Scholarship